ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ## Receipt Verification

-The following steps must be followed to verify a Receipt:
+Given the TS parameters, a signed envelope, and a Receipt for it, the following steps must be followed to verify this Receipt:

-1. Construct a Countersign_structure according to {{cose_sign1_countersign}}, using sign_protected from the leaf_info field of the receipt contents.
+1. Construct a `Countersign_structure` as described in {{cose_sign1_countersign}}, using `sign_protected` from the `leaf_info` field of the receipt contents.

 2. Compute LeafBytes as concatenation of the internal hash, the hash of internal data, and the hash of the CBOR-encoding of Countersign_structure, using the Merkle Tree Hash Algorithm found in the service's parameters (see {{parameters}}) and the CBOR encoding described in {{deterministic-cbor}}.